biomedical textiles, specializing in braided and

 Other common grades of surgical stainless steel include 420 and 440 grades, also known as “cutlery stainless steel”.
-These martensitic grades are not as corrosion resistant as 316 austenitic steel, and may be slightly magnetic, which can be problematic for certain types of medical implants.
-Because of this, 420 and 440 biomedical stainless steels are most often used for cutting instruments and other non-implantable devices.
+These martensitic grades are not as corrosion resistant as 316 austenitic steel and may be slightly magnetic, which can be problematic for certain types of medical implants.
+Because of this, 420 and 440 biomedical stainless steel is most often used for cutting instruments and other non-implantable devices.

 Biomedical Stainless Steel Structures

 Many advanced implantable medical devices now make use of stainless steel structures to provide a greater range of motion for the patient along with improved strength and corrosion resistance that will last as long as the procedure requires—often permanently.